Stéfano Di Carlo

 Stéfano Dante Cozza Di Carlo (born 13 May 1989), commonly known as Stéfano Di Carlo, is an Argentine sports executive.
 He is currently the president of Club Atlético River Plate, having won the club’s presidential election as the candidate of the ruling party.

 Biography

 Di Carlo comes from a family historically linked to River Plate’s leadership.
 He is the grandson of Osvaldo Di Carlo, who served as club president in 1989 (known for the famous “Di Carlo banner”) and was vice president when River won the 1986 Intercontinental Cup.
 His great-grandfather, Ángel Di Carlo, was a club executive during the construction and first expansion of the Estadio Monumental.

-His father is Yayo Cozza, who gained public attention during the Coppola case in the 1990s.

 Career at River Plate

 Di Carlo began his involvement in the club’s internal politics in 2013, joining Rodolfo D'Onofrio’s executive team.
 During that administration, he worked in areas related to communications and education.

 In 2018, he was appointed second vice president of River Plate.
 During his tenure, he promoted the creation of the River ID digital platform, aimed at managing services for club members.
 Under the presidency of Jorge Brito, he also took part in projects involving the renovation of the Monumental Stadium and the acquisition of new facilities for the club’s youth divisions.

 In June 2024, his candidacy for the club’s presidency was officially announced by the current administration.
 He was elected president on 1 November 2025, winning 61.77% of the vote.